Bank of England's Carney agrees to open up over private Osborne talks

 "I did not prejudge the line of those policy committees, nor could I. That's not the way the system works, that is not the way the system is set up," Carney said.

-Two independent members of the BoE's Financial Policy Committee - Richard Sharp and Donald Kohn - told the MPs Carney had not tried to manipulate their discussions.
+Two independent members of the BoE's Financial Policy Committee - Richard Sharp and Donald Kohn - told the lawmakers Carney had not tried to manipulate their discussions.

 (Reporting by David Milliken; Editing by Janet Lawrence)